icn-lab/Gyutan/README.md

 And to determine accent	type of	synthesized speech, accent dictionary is needed.
 Sen, java implemented Japanese morphological analyzer, is used in this software.
 And naist-jdic is used as dictionary.
-Accent information is extracted from naist-jdic dictionary for mecab in the Open JTalk package, and was merged morphological analyzer dictionary.
+Naist-jdic, from mecab-naist-jdic directory in the Open JTalk package, is modified and used.

 ## How to use
 See bin/gyutan.sh(or bin/gyutan.bat on Windows).